The Russian Grand Prix hasn't been on the Formula 1 calendar for very long but it has already produced some moments of madness and a few superb races.

 The wide nature of the track, with run-off that doesn't punish, encourages wheel-to-wheel racing in F1 2019 while the more traditional last-of-the-late-brakers overtaking is also more than possible.

-It’s a circuit that is relatively kind on tyres, but with a long pit entrance and exit you need to stick to a 1 stop strategy where possible.
-Which means your setup needs to be well-balanced between one lap pace and race efficiency.
+It's a circuit that is relatively kind on tyres, but with a long pit entrance and exit, you need to stick to a one-stop strategy where possible.
+Which means your setup needs to be well-balanced between one-lap pace and race efficiency.

 Russia is one of those weird circuits where your front wing needs more angle than the rear.

 With two long flatout stretches you would be forgiven for thinking you could run a Monza-style setup here, but it is more like Canada as carrying momentum around the lap is more important than out-and-out speed.

 Our 5-4 wing setting provides enough front-end bite to dip into the corners while keeping the car slippery enough in a straight line.

 The kind nature of the circuit doesn't mean you can ignore tyre wear.
 With a lot of crucial traction zones we need to be a touch protective of the rear tyres here so we can't just run the transmission settings we would normally love to.

 The on-throttle differential is set to 65% which is a good spot for the race as it looks after the rears, but fore qualifying you can push that up to even as high as 85% to maximise traction.

 The off-throttle differential is set to 85%.
 This is a little below the ideal but gives enough stability to survive being aggressive with the throttle out of the corners.

 Always a tricky part of the setup to get right, the suspension geometry describes how the wheels are aligned to the car and it directly affects handling and tyre wear.